Coefficients of Gaussian Polynomials Modulo $N$: Conclusion and future directions

-\section{Conclusion and Future Directions}
+\section{Conclusion and future directions}

-We have shown that the function $f_{k,R}(n)$ is quasipolynomial modulo any $N \in \N$, from which an explicit formula for the generating function $F_{k,R}(x)$ follows.
-Additionally, the structure of the coefficients of $\qbinom{n}{k}$ has been described in terms of the sections $\textup{S}_i$ of that $q$-binomial coefficient, and the repeating period in each section has been shown to retain some of the properties of $\mathcal{S}$.
+We have shown that the function $f_{k}(n)$ is quasipolynomial modulo any $N \in \N$, from which an explicit formula for the generating function $F_{k}(x)$ follows.
+Additionally, the structure of the coefficients of $\qbinom{n}{k}$ has been described in terms of the sections $\mathsf{S}_i$ of that $q$-binomial coefficient, and the repeating period in each section has been shown to retain some of the properties of $\mathcal{S}$.

-A good future direction is to determine the minimal quasiperiod of $f_{k,R}(n)$.
+A good future direction is to determine the minimal quasiperiod of $f_{k}(n)$.
 It is expected to lie somewhere between $\pi_N(k)$ and $\pi'_N(k)$ but it is unclear how the function actually behaves.

-It is also interesting to investigate symmetry in the minimal period of the slopes of the functions $\mathcal{L}_{k,R}^{(i)}$ --- if we let this period be $P$, we mean precisely that the slope of $\mathcal{L}_{k,R}^{(i)}$ matches that of $\mathcal{L}_{k,R}^{(P-i)}$ for $0\le i \le P$.
+It is also interesting to investigate symmetry in the minimal period of the slopes of the functions $\mathcal{L}_{k}^{(i)}$ --- if we let this period be $P$, we mean to determine when the slope of $\mathcal{L}_{k}^{(i)}$ matches that of $\mathcal{L}_{k}^{(P-i)}$ for $0\le i \le P$.
 Figure \ref{illustration} gives a counterexample (the slopes for $0\le i < 30$ are not symmetric in this way), but in many examples the pattern holds true.